strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.18-to-beta.19.md

 - Global policy: `global::{policy}`.
 - Plugin policy: `plugins::{pluginName}.{policy}`.

-We are also introductin application naming so you can access an api policy easily or reference it absolutely when the context doesn't allow forto find out directly.
+We are also introducting application naming so you can access an api policy easily or reference it absolutely when the context doesn't allow to find out directly.

 You can now reference a policy located at `./api/{apiName}/config/policies/{policy}` with the following syntax: `{apiName}.{policy}`.